Personal Jesus: Marilyn Manson version

-Marilyn Manson released their cover version of the track as the only previously unreleased recording included on their 2004 greatest hits album Lest We Forget: The Best Of.
+American rock band Marilyn Manson released their cover version of the track as the only previously unreleased recording included on their greatest hits album Lest We Forget: The Best Of (2004).
 Band leader Marilyn Manson explained to MTV that he decided to cover "Personal Jesus" as: "I thought if I had to write a song, [the lyrics of 'Personal Jesus' are] exactly what I would say. ...
 I think it takes a little more of an ironic tone when you put it in context with what's going on today."
 He additionally described the original song and Depeche Mode's music in general as hypnotic, sexy and inspirational.
 Its music video was directed by Manson and Nathan Cox.
-The song won an award in the 'pop' category of the 2005 BMI Awards, while its music video received two nominations at the 2005 Music Video Production Awards.
+The song won an award in the 'pop' category of the 2005 BMI Film & TV Awards, while its music video received two nominations at the 2005 Music Video Production Awards.
 As of 2020, the track has sold over 78,000 physical and digital copies in the United Kingdom, where it was also streamed over 4 million times.